Understanding Herpes SImplex Lab Test: Serology Blood Test and Herpes PCR. Knowledge for Oral Herpes, Genital Herpes, Anal Herpes, Rectal Herpes

 Tzanck smear

-The Tzanck smear uses a sample of cells scraped from your sore to look for cells characteristic of a herpes infection.
+The Tzanck smear uses a sample of cells scraped from your sore to look for cells characteristic of herpes infection.
 During a Tzanck smear, cells can be examined under a microscope in a clinic or doctor’s office without needing to send the sample to a laboratory.

 All PULSE Clinics in Thailand provide the most comprehensive PCR Tests for 28 infections to give you peace of mind and fast treatment